Before you get a puppy for Christmas, do me a favor and read this post.

 So your “free” puppy…if they aren’t already sick when you bring them home, has a high likelihood of developing health or behavioral conditions that will require a serious commitment and make the adoption fee at a shelter look like child’s play.

 If the statistics above and the down and dirty on “free to a good home” dogs isn’t enough to make you think twice before bringing a puppy home for Christmas, perhaps this will…

 In 2017 the population of Uraguay was a little over 3.4 million people.
-On average in the United States alone the same number of dogs as almost the entire population of Uruguay end up in the shelter system.
+On average, in the United States alone the same number of dogs as almost the entire population of Uruguay end up in the shelter system every year.

 In 2017 the population of Iceland was 335,025 people.
 On average each year in the United States alone the same number of dogs as TWICE the population of Iceland are euthanized…

 Are you really ready for the commitment of a puppy for Christmas?

 If so, please help shoulder the burden that your local shelters and rescues are facing on a daily basis and remember, a dog is for life, not just for Christmas.